LongoGiuseppe/Muse_221e_Quaternion_Dataset/README.md

 dominant_error_component
 ```

-Use this file to inspect which axes or trajectories are more difficult before training an AI model.

 ### `trajectories/<trajectory>/<axis>/aligned_quaternions.csv`

-This is the recommended file format for sequence-based AI work.
 Each file contains one aligned trajectory for one axis.

 Example path: